fedimser/nonolab/README.md

+# Nonolab

-# Nonolab is set of tools for processing nonograms.
+Nonolab is set of tools for processing nonograms.

 ## Features: